By continuing to use our website, you agree to the use of cookies in accordance with Privacy Policy.

 San Martino

-in Italy, the traditional St Martin's goose is served with autumn side dishes such as potatoes, chestnuts or pumpkin
+Traditional St Martin's goose in Italy is served with autumn side dishes such as potatoes, chestnuts or pumpkin

 Venice and children in masks

 Venice, a city with a rich history and strong traditions, also commemorates St Martin.
-Children in costume walk the streets reciting poems about San Martino, knocking on neighbours' doors and receiving sweets or small coins for their verses, just like on Halloween but with an Italian charm.
+Costumed children walk the streets reciting poems about San Martino, knocking on neighbours' doors and receiving sweets or small coins for their verses, just like on Halloween but with an Italian charm.
 This custom is unique in Italy and gives the holiday an unforgettable atmosphere.

 San Martino